In This Article

 • Contains antioxidants

 • Promotes better skin and mental acuity

-Before jumping into the fad, I talked to Christine Bullock, a fitness and lifestyle expert, the co-creator of Kayo Body, and the creator of Evolution 20 & Super Shred, to learn more about how celery juice can positively influence your life.
+Before jumping into the fad, I talked to Christine Bullock—a fitness and lifestyle expert, the co-creator of Kayo Body, and the creator of Evolution 20 Super Shred—to learn more about how celery juice benefits.
 She set the bar high by sharing that celery juice is one of the top anti-inflammatory foods.

 “It has the power to starve viruses, mold, yeast, and unproductive bacteria that are present in the body and then flush their toxic debris from the gut,” notes Bullock.
 “These toxins are the root cause of inflammation, so ridding the body of these has the power to improve the elasticity of your skin, your digestion, mental acuity, immune system, and physical energy.”

-Despite the anecdotal evidence, not much scientific study has been conducted on the juice, though according to the USDA's public guidelines, celery contains the powerful antioxidant apigenin.
-And as Bullock notes, antioxidants can help the body in myriad ways, from promoting better skin, a healthier gut and contributing to higher energy levels.
+Despite the anecdotal evidence not much scientific study has been conducted on the juice, though according to the USDA, celery contains the powerful antioxidant apigenin.
+And as Bullock notes, antioxidants can help the body in myriad ways—promoting better skin and a healthier gut as well as increasing energy levels.
 As celery is 94 percent water, it stands to reason that it's also incredibly hydrating—so indulging in a glass every day certainly isn't a bad idea.

 Bullock’s advice further solidified my interest in this healthy trend.
 When she added that celery juice can reduce bloating, I was really sold.
 I went directly to the store, stocked up on organic celery hearts, and got to work.

 How I Incorporated Celery Juice into My Routine